Written by Megan Davenport, FariaPD

 When writing curriculum, many teachers start by selecting which standards will need to be taught during a given unit.
 This is certainly no easy task, and the end result is often a lot of information that students will need to master.
 From here, teachers may synthesize that information into Enduring Understandings and Essential Questions to frame the purpose of the unit and guide inquiry.
 But now what?
 We have a list of standards containing a wealth of information and EUs/EQs providing a high-level focus, but how do we translate this into what we will actually teach?
 By identifying the Content and Skills within a unit plan.

 The content and skills are the concrete items that students need to know, understand and do.

 When identifying the content, the teacher should review the standards to see what content-information is included.
-For example, some standards may include vocabulary words, key concepts and ideas, etc. The content can provide an opportunity to pull out all of this information into a focused list of everything students need to know.
-One easy way to identify these to do highlight or circle the key nouns in the standards
+For example, some standards may include vocabulary words, key concepts and ideas.
+The content can provide an opportunity to pull out all of this information into a focused list of everything students need to know.
+One easy way to identify these is to highlight or circle the key nouns in the standards.

 - Is it noun-driven?

 - Is it clear & concise?